 - Condensing and heat pump models - are best if you don't have the option of venting warm damp air outside.
 That’s because they don’t release moisture into the air.

-All dryers have energy rating labels so you can see how efficient they are and roughly how much electricity they use in a year.
+All dryers display the Energy Rating Label to show you how efficient they are and roughly how much electricity they use in a year.
 If you are comparing similar sizes and types of dryers, the model with the most stars will be the cheapest to run.

 Smart use of clothes dryers